What is unsupervised learning?

 Machine learning can broadly be assigned to three categories: unsupervised learning, supervised learning, and reinforcement learning.

-As mentioned previously, the biggest difference between unsupervised and supervised learning is the existence of labels (or not) within the dataset.
+As mentioned previously, the biggest difference between unsupervised learning and supervised learning is the existence of labels (or not) within the dataset.
 Let’s say you have a number of flower photos on file, and you want your program or algorithm to differentiate between images of tulips and daisies.
 Your first option is to add identifiers yourself, indicating whether a flower is a tulip or a daisy (this is known as labelling).
 Then you can give your labelled images to an AI algorithm which will try to learn the key characteristics of tulips and daisies.

 On the other hand, you could try just feeding all of these images into a model that tries to explicitly identify two broad kinds of flowers in the dataset, without labelling.